pg-sharding/news-demo/README.md

 ### Modify and run the app again

-Unfortunately, spqr router does not know handle such queries as `SELECT * FROM articles` (at least for now), so we should modify `GetAll()` method in repo/repo.go:
+Unfortunately, spqr router does not know how to handle such queries as `SELECT * FROM articles` (at least for now), so we should modify `GetAll()` method in repo/repo.go:

 ```golang
 func (repo *ArticlesRepository) GetAll() ([]*Article, error) {